Estate Planning & Moving Out of State

 Other states don’t have any laws on the subject.
 That vagueness means that your agent may run into resistance or experience a delay when trying to present out-of-state documents to healthcare providers in your new state.

-Bottom line: As a matter of convenience, your agents are likely to have an easier time getting your documents accepted if they are familiar to local medical providers.
+As a matter of convenience, your agents are likely to have an easier time getting your documents accepted if they are familiar to local medical providers.
 That’s why you will probably want to get new forms drafted if you move from California to another state.

 For assets like life insurance or retirement plans that are payable-on-death, your beneficiary designations should be valid no matter where you live.
 Your agreement is with the institution that controls the asset.
 Just make sure that the institution has current contact information for both you and the named beneficiary.

 If you move out of state and wish to continue using our office to handle your Estate Plan, we can accommodate your desire for continuity.
-We offer virtual or telephonic trust reviews with an attorney to discuss changes you may be considering.
+We offer virtual and telephonic trust reviews with an attorney to discuss changes you may be considering.

 If you wish to have us amend your Trust, we can send you the documents to execute in front of a local Notary Public before sending them back to us to add to your Estate Planning file.